arthurs347/ai-task-manager-expo/README.md

 Future Additions (In order of priority):
+- Refactor taskcompleted logic to use new updatedFields structure
 - Refactor ListView to take in AnyTask instead of listedtask
 - Refactor ai functionality to return AnyTask instead of ListedTask
 1. Add Task Editing capabilities